sudhanshshakhar/hospital_sql/README.md

+This is online asked queries for dataset [in progress]

 Queries-

 * Show first name and last name of patients that weight within the range of 100 to 120 (inclusive)